Abwehr: Before World War II

 Before he took over the Abwehr on 1 January 1935, the soon-to-be Admiral Canaris was warned by Patzig of attempts by Himmler and Reinhard Heydrich to take over all German intelligence organizations.
-Heydrich, who headed the Sicherheitsdienst (SD) from 1931, had a negative attitude towards the Abwehr—shaped in part by his belief that Germany's defeat in the First World War was primarily attributable to failures of military intelligence, (Note: A view Heydrich acquired from Walter Nicolai's 1923 book, Geheime Mächte, in which the author argues that Imperial Germany lost the war as a result of not having a capable intelligence agency comparable to the ones operated by Britain and France.) and by his ambitions to control all political intelligence-gathering for Germany.
+Heydrich, who headed the Sicherheitsdienst (SD) from 1931, had a negative attitude towards the Abwehr – shaped in part by his belief that Germany's defeat in the First World War was primarily attributable to failures of military intelligence, (Note: A view Heydrich acquired from Walter Nicolai's 1923 book, Geheime Mächte, in which the author argues that Imperial Germany lost the war as a result of not having a capable intelligence agency comparable to the ones operated by Britain and France.) and by his ambitions to control all political intelligence-gathering for Germany.

 Canaris, a master of backroom dealings, thought he knew how to deal with Heydrich and Himmler.
 Though he tried to maintain a cordial relationship with them, the antagonism between the Abwehr and the SS did not stop when Canaris took over.
 Not only was competition with Heydrich and Himmler's intelligence operations a hindrance but so too were the redundant attempts by multiple organizations to control communications intelligence (COMINT) for the Reich.
 For instance, Canaris's Abwehr controlled the Armed Forces Deciphering operation, while the navy maintained its listening service, known as the B-Dienst.
 Further complicating COMINT matters, the Foreign Office also had its own communications security branch, the Pers Z S.

 Matters came to a head in 1937 when Hitler decided to help Joseph Stalin in the latter's purge of the Soviet military.
 Hitler ordered that the German Army staff should be kept in the dark about Stalin's intentions, for fear that they would warn their Soviet counterparts due to their long-standing relations.
 Accordingly, special SS teams, accompanied by burglary experts from the criminal police, broke into the secret files of the General Staff and the Abwehr and removed documents related to German-Soviet collaboration.
 To conceal the thefts, fires were started at the break-ins, which included Abwehr headquarters.

 1938 reorganisation

 Before the reorganization of the OKW in 1938, the Abwehr was merely a department within the Reichswehrministerium (Ministry of Armed Forces), and it was not until after Canaris was appointed chief that its numbers increased and it gained some independence.
-Experiencing an explosion in personnel of sorts, the Abwehr went from fewer than 150 employees to nearly one thousand between 1935 and 1937.
+Experiencing an explosion of sorts in personnel, the Abwehr went from fewer than 150 employees to nearly one thousand between 1935 and 1937.
 Canaris reorganized the agency in 1938, subdividing the Abwehr into three main sections: